raphaelletseng/raphaelle.github.io/about.md

 Currently, I am part of the **[McGill Artificial Intelligence Society](http://mcgillai.com)**, where I have met a lovely community of humans who share and broaden my interests!
 I also volunteer in my spare time as a web developer with **[Earth Hero](https://www.earthhero.org)**, another awesome group of activists passionate about effectively responding to the climate emergency.

 I drink gallons of tea, thrive in warm weather, and have a soft spot for cats.
-I am currently fostering a large-pawed, black shadow from the [SPCA](https://www.spca.com/en/) named Kido.
+I am currently fostering a very friendly chonk from the [SPCA](https://www.spca.com/en/) named Obi-Wan.

 Send me a **[message](mailto:raphaelletseng@gmail.com)** if you're interested in working together (Or if you have cute cat photos to share)!